 Assess the client's approach to the interview: Cooperative, guarded, hostile, seductive, etc.

+Typical Example: "Client demonstrates a cooperative attitude, readily engaging in the assessment process."
 Atypical Example: "Client exhibits a guarded and somewhat hostile attitude, providing minimal responses and frequently challenging the purpose of questions."

-Note any unusual movements or behaviors:
+Note the body language and any unusual movements or behaviors:

 Psychomotor agitation or retardation